prashanthr/infra/kubernetes/tools/magician/README.md

 2. Run the script with minimal params

 ```
+# By default this will result in a standard deployment
 K8_APP_NAMESPACE=namespace \
 K8_DOCKER_APP_NAME=dind \
 ./scripts/magician.sh
 ```

+OR

 ```
 # DEPLOYMENT_STYLE can be "std" (default) or "dind"